-- Some congenital disorders associated with the development of AML, like Down’s syndrome, Bloom syndrome and Fanconi’s anaemia.
+- Some congenital disorders associated with the development of AML, like Down’s syndrome, Bloom syndrome, and Fanconi’s anemia.

-- Some people with pre-existing blood disorders including certain myelodysplastic syndromes (MDS) and myelofibrosis, aplastic anaemia and paroxysmal nocturnal.
+- Some people with pre-existing blood disorders including certain myelodysplastic syndromes (MDS) and myelofibrosis, aplastic anemia, and paroxysmal nocturnal.

-- Haemoglobinuria have a higher risk of developing AML.
+- Haemoglobinuria has a higher risk of developing AML.

 - Cancer-causing substances in tobacco smoke.

 AML Phase 1 and Phase 2 Clinical Trial Feasibility was conducted on CREDEVO.
-This was an interventional, randomised, open label, single-arm study with multiple ascending dose.
+This was an interventional, randomized, open-label, single-arm study with multiple ascending doses.
 The feasibility was run in medical centers and sites located in Canada.